This video goes into detail about the differences of these two pistols.

 They’re the same pistol.
 This is a good thing.
 I say this because the PT111 G2 has been an amazing pistol for me with thousands of rounds through it with zero malfunctions.

 Bottom line: the Taurus G3C is reliable.
+I have also discussed this in detail in my Taurus G3C Review.

 Is the Sig P365 reliable?
 It’s 100% reliable.
 Plus it has the Sig reputation for durability, engineering, and high quality to go along with its outstanding reliability.